berktugates/sql-exercises/exercises-6/README.md

 WHERE rental_rate = 0.99;
 ```

-4) Among the movies in the movie table, how many minutes is the longest (length) movie with a rental_rate equal to 0.99?
+4) How many different replacement_cost values are there for the movies longer than 150 minutes in the movie table?

 ```
 SELECT COUNT (DISTINCT replacement_cost)